gp2112/gp2112/README.md

 #### About me:

 - 🎓 Studying Computer Science
-- 👯 I’m looking to collaborate with open source projects!
+- 👯 I like to collaborate with open source projects!
 - 📫 How to reach me: guircp@usp.br

 #### Languages and Tools: